embatbr/graduation-project/README.md

 #TG

-This paper is a partial requirement to the degree of Computer Engineer by Universidade Federal de Pernambuco.
+This project is a partial requirement to the degree of Computer Engineer by Universidade Federal de Pernambuco.
 The name TG refers to Trabalho de Graduação, free translated as Graduation Project.

-The monograph can be downloaded [here](https://github.com/embatbr/tg/blob/master/docs/paper/paper.pdf).
+The monograph can be downloaded [here](https://github.com/embatbr/tg/blob/master/docs/report/report.pdf).

 The presentation can be downloaded [here](https://github.com/embatbr/tg/blob/master/docs/presentation/presentation.pdf).